Resource

 Big Data

 Massive datasets used by AI to identify patterns, often beyond human processing capacity.
+The term peaked in the 2010s and is heard less often now that the same capability is assumed in most modern AI systems.

 C